Type A Personality

 For example, eight years later 257 of the participants had developed coronary heart disease.
 By the end of the study 70% of the men who had developed coronary heart disease (CHD) were type A personalities.

-The behavior type A personality types makes them more prone to stress-related illnesses such as CHD, raised blood pressure etc.
+The Type A personality types behavior makes them more prone to stress-related illnesses such as CHD, raised blood pressure etc.

 As a result they are more likely to have the stress hormones present, which over a long period of time leads to a range of stress-related illnesses.

 Limitations of the study involve problems with external validity.
 Because the study used an all male sample, it is unknown if the results could be generalized to a female population.
 The men were also middle aged (35-59 years), and therefore the finding cannot be extrapolated to a younger age range.